The Guild of St Joseph and St Dominic: George Maxwell

 Maxwell was a wheelwright from Birmingham, knowledgeable in theology who was introduced to the Guild by Fr McNabb.
-He established the carpenter's shop which was to specialise in hand looms and church furniture.
+He established the carpenter's shop to specialise in hand looms and church furniture.

 Maxwell was devoted to the Distributist ideal, building his own house, maintaining his own smallholding as well as writing polemical essays on the movement.
 One son, Stephen, was killed while serving with the Gordon Highlanders at Anzio, Italy on 12 January 1944; another, Vincent, became a priest and the third son, John joined the Guild and continued the workshop after his father's death.